 Be sure to check out my quick recipe video so you can see just how easy these are to make!

-I've made various attempts at these rabbits over the time I've been making bento lunches, and sometimes it turns out better than others (check out this post to see the version I fondly recall as the 'killer rabbit'!).
+I've made various attempts at these rabbits over the time I've been making bento lunches, and sometimes it turns out better than others.
 Today's attempt wasn't my best either, but I did manage to take pictures of each step, so hopefully you can make your own 'improved' versions based on that!

 Update: since writing this post, I used these rabbits in my prize-winning bunny rabbit Easter salad!